vedic creation story -what western dont want you to know

 Nor was there any distinction of night or day.

-Meaning: This means that in the beginning, there was nothing—not even time, space, or matter.
+In the beginning, there was nothing—not even time, space, or matter.
 Only Param Brahmam, the infinite formless source, existed.
-There was a state of total voidness, containing all possibilities of creation.
+There was a state of total voidness, yet containing all possibilities of creation.

 2.OM: The Creative Sound